chirs/arena/README.md

   </tr>
 </table>

-connectfour and chess are in the pipeline, let us know if you would like to see them implemented.
+chess is in the pipeline, let us know if you would like to see it implemented.

 ## Test Suite